Robert Douglas, Count of Skenninge: Career

 In December 1646, Douglas received instructions to travel to Ulm as one of Sweden's representatives to negotiate a ceasefire with Maximillian of Bavaria.
 This was eventually agreed on 14 March 1647.
 However, when Douglas returned to Sweden in June to brief the Riksråd on the progress of negotiations, he delivered the news that the Bavarian truce had effectively expired.
-For his good offices as both soldier and negotiator, Douglas was promoted to the rank of lieutenant general at which station he saw out the remainder of the war, seeing his last main action at Zusmarshausen in May 1648.
+For his good offices as both soldier and negotiator, Douglas was promoted to the rank of lieutenant general, at which station he saw out the remainder of the war, seeing his last main action at Zusmarshausen in May 1648.
 On the conclusion of hostilities, Douglas was tasked with the reduction and dismissal of the troops around Ulm and Schwaben.

-Queen Christina of Sweden ennobled him as a baron in 1651, and on 28 May 1654, created him a count.
+Queen Christina of Sweden ennobled him as a baron in 1651, and on 28 May 1654, she made him a count.
 In 1652, she made him the kingdom's Lord Master of the Horse.
 In the Polish Wars, Douglas was in the service of King Charles X. He was with the king at the battle of Warsaw in 1656.
 On 13 May 1657, the king promoted him to field marshal.

 He served between 1658 and 1661 as military governor of Estonia and Livonia.
-In 1660, he and the Swedes took Jacob, Duke of Courland as their prisoner.
+In 1660, he and the Swedes took Jacob, Duke of Courland, as their prisoner.
 He also led the Swedish forces in the conquests of Valmiera and Mitau.

 Douglas was rewarded with numerous properties and fiefs in Sweden, such as Skänninge, Skälby, Zewen and Sannegården near Göteborg.

 Family

-In 1646 Douglas married Hedvig Mörner, who bore him six sons (of whom four lived to adulthood) and a daughter.
+In 1646, Douglas married Hedvig Mörner, who bore him six sons (of whom four lived to adulthood) and a daughter.
 Three sons became officers and died without issue.
 The daughter married an Oxenstierna.

-The remaining son, Gustaf, was first of the Swedish-born noble line of Douglas.
-He became a Colonel and Governor of Västerbotten.
+The remaining son, Gustaf, was the first of the Swedish-born noble line of Douglas.
+He became a colonel and Governor of Västerbotten.
 The Swedish noble family of Douglas descends from him.

 His grandson, Count Gustav Otto Douglas, was captured by the Russians during the Battle of Poltava, entered Russian service, and in 1717 was made Peter the Great's Governor General over Finland.
-In the 1890s the then head of the family, Count Ludvig Douglas, was the Swedish foreign minister and Marshal of the Realm.
-His father Count Carl Israel Douglas (1824-1898) had married a morganatic daughter of Louis I, Grand Duke of Baden who inherited Langenstein Castle and Gondelsheim Castle, and became thus the first count of the Douglas family in the nobility of Baden in 1848.
+In the 1890s, the then head of the family, Count Ludvig Douglas, was the Swedish foreign minister and Marshal of the Realm.
+His father, Count Carl Israel Douglas (1824–1898), had married a morganatic daughter of Louis I, Grand Duke of Baden – who inherited Langenstein Castle and Gondelsheim Castle – and became thus the first count of the Douglas family in the nobility of Baden in 1848.
 Ludvig Douglas' son, General Archibald Douglas-Stjernorp, was the Chief of the Swedish Army during World War II.

-Robert Douglas is buried in the Douglas chapel in the church of Vreta Abbey.
+Robert Douglas is buried in the Douglas chapel at the church of Vreta Abbey.